w3c/window-management/EXPLAINER.md

   * Extend `Window.open()` and `moveTo()/moveBy()` for cross-screen coordinates
 * Provide requisite information to achieve the goals above
   * Add `Screen.isExtended` to expose the presence of extended screen areas
-  * Add `Screen.onchange`, an event fired when Screen attributes change
+  * Add `Screen.change`, an event fired when Screen attributes change
   * Add `Window.getScreens()` to request additional permission-gated screen info
   * Add `Screens` and `ScreenAugmented` interfaces for additional screen info
   * Standardize common `Screen.availLeft` and `Screen.availTop` attributes